Best ₹1 Crore Health Insurance Plans 2026 - Real Costs

 Tax Benefits on ₹1 Crore Health Insurance

-Premium paid for health insurance is deductible under Section 80D:
+Premium paid for health insurance is deductible under Section 80D (this applies if you are in the old tax regime):

 - Self, spouse, children: Up to ₹25,000/year (₹50,000 if above 60)